Seeratul/BruniGPT/readme.txt

 Hihlights include problems with the learning rate, efficent matrix multiplication of 3d matirces and multiple hours of (futilly) attempting to find out how i ended up doing ascent instead of descent.
 My implementation currently struggles with learning larger k`s due to hardware limitations but performs adequately for k=1.
-While i would love to spend more time on this I think this is a respectable result given the time and i shoudl really move on to task4.
+While I would love to spend more time on this I think this is a respectable result given the time and i should really move on to task4.
 In the demo with k=1 and a rather short runtime a perplexity of 26.13 on the validation set was achieved.
 Below Pictures.